 “For a gallon of elderberry wine, I take a teaspoon full of arsenic then add half a teaspoon of strychnine and then just a pinch of cyanide,” says one of the adorable maiden aunts in the classic movie Arsenic and Old Lace

 (link to most recent blog post), citing key opinion leaders research and therefore decided to look into what is currently available for arsenic analysis in wine and beverages.

 Last year a new application note was published using the latest ion chromatography innovation, high pressure capillary ion chromatography.
 This time and eluent saving method demonstrates total arsenic and other ions in fruit juices

+which is a wonderful resource that is totally dedicated to our Food and Beverage customers and features the latest on-demand webinars, videos, application notes, and more.
 Is arsenic analysis, trace elements or ion chromatography of interest to your laboratory?
 If so, I would like to hear your thoughts and experiences.